Elementary School Handbooks

 Physical Education

-The physical education department offers a much diversified program.
+The physical education department offers a diversified program.
 Each student develops wide and varied interests.
-Competitive, lifetime and team building activities are incorporated into the program.
-The focus is based not only on skills and fitness but attitude, preparation, cooperation, leadership, conflict resolution and sportsmanship.
-Some of the activities included are: the mile run, beep test, fitness building games; variations of dodge ball and capture the flag activities, circus arts, obstacle course, Project Adventure and rhythms and dance.
+Competitive, lifetime, and team-building activities are incorporated into the program.
+The focus is based not only on skills and fitness but attitude, preparation, cooperation, leadership, conflict resolution, and sportsmanship.
+Some of the activities included are: the mile run, beep test, fitness building games, variations of dodge ball and capture the flag activities, circus arts, obstacle course, Project Adventure, and rhythms and dance.
 Traditional competitive sports are also included.
-To be excused from physical education for medical reasons for any extended period, the student must supply a signed note from the physicians to be given to the school nurse.
+To be excused from physical education for medical reasons for any extended period, the student must supply a signed note from the physician to be given to the school nurse.
 This note should include the reason and length of time the child will be excused and when he/she can return to full activity.
-A parental request for excuse from physical education class for up to one week will be honored.
+A parental request for an excuse from physical education class.

 OT/PT